 As we continue our recovery and cleanup efforts, please visit the Emergency website for the latest information on openings and closings in Miami-Dade County.

 Fats, Oil and Grease (FOG) Discharge Control Operating Permit

-Any non-residential facilities that prepare or process food, discharge or have the potential to discharge oil and grease to the public sanitary sewer system, require a Grease Discharge Operating (GDO) Pemit.
-Typical examples of permitted facilities include restaurants, cafeterias, supermarkets, schools, banquet halls and trash pads at malls or shopping centers.
+Any non-residential facility that handles, prepares or processes food (hot or cold), discharges or has the potential to discharge FOG to the public sanitary sewer system requires a FOG Discharge Control (FOG) operating permit.
+These facilities are categorized as FOG generators.
+Typical examples of FOG generators include restaurants, cafeterias, supermarkets, schools, banquet halls and food courts at malls or shopping centers.

-If the facility is located within any city or municipality, you must first apply for the Municipal Occupational License and/or a Certificate of Use (CU) from the city prior to accepting an application for a GDO Operating Permit.
-It is not necessary for the municipal occupational license to be finalized by the corresponding municipality when using it to apply for the GDO permit.
+If the facility is located within a city or municipality, you must first apply for the Municipal Occupational License and/or a Certificate of Use (CU) from the city prior to submitting a complete FOG Discharge Control operating permit application to the Department of Regulatory and Economic Resources.
+It is not necessary for the municipal occupational license to be finalized by the corresponding municipality prior to applying for the FOG operating permit.

 Note: All municipalities require an Environmental Resources Management Plan Review "stamp" prior to finalization of their occupational license.

 It is suggested that other Municipal, County, State and Federal Agencies be consulted to determine which additional permits, if any, must be obtained from those agencies.

 Facilities can apply by using the online portal and selecting the Certificate of Use option.